stevemussmann/cpm_genome_assembly/10_post-annotation_analysis/README.md

 `mefuList.txt` and `ticoList.txt` contain the lists of Colorado Pikeminnow chromosomes that need to be reverse complemented for comparison to Spikedace and Loach Minnow, respectively.

 `getLongestTranscript.pl` is used to extract the longest transcript of each gene from the funannotate protein fasta output before running orthofinder.

+`findLargestOrthogroups.pl` is used on outputs of Orthofinder to pull the ortholog sequences from the Danio proteome that correspond to the largest orthogroups (default = 10) in Colorado Pikeminnow.
+The resulting .faa file can be submitted to the STRING database.